sitechtimes/club-attendance-backend-v2/readme.md

 ## [Image Upload](src/middleware/user/uploadImage.ts)

-Allows the club advisor or president to upload an image of the club and saves it on the drive
+Allows the club advisor or president to upload an image of the club and saves it on the drive.

 ```ts
 const metaSheet = await service.files.list({